 - Life Income Fund (LIF).

 With the RRIF and the LIF, you can periodically withdraw a portion of your retirement savings.
-The annuity offers fixed guaranteed payments for life.Learn more about the RRIF, the LIF and the annuity
+The annuity offers fixed guaranteed payments for life.Learn more about the RRIF, the LIF and the annuities

-In the event of a temporary cash shortage, an RRSP line of credit allows you to continue to contribute to your RRSP.
+In the event of a temporary cash shortage, an RRSP loan allows you to continue to contribute to your RRSP.

-Using your tax refund to pay part of your line of credit will allow you to maximize your RRSP contributions while keeping the same monthly payments.Benefits
+Using your tax refund, you can increase your RRSP contributions while keeping the same monthly payments to pay off your loan.